 It was Luna’s Spoliarium that won a gold medal.
-This enormous painting is one of many treasures on display at the National Art Gallery of the Philippines.
+This enormous painting is one of many treasures on display at the National Museum of Fine Arts.

-Each artifact at the National Art Gallery has stories that can inspire interest about our nation’s history.
+OLD LEGISLATIVE BUILDING.
+Each artifact at the National Museum has stories that can inspire interest about our nation’s history.
 The museum building itself is one big historical artifact.

 Built in 1916, the imposing five-storey building was based from the Plan of Daniel Burnham.
 Its original Neoclassical architectural is evocative of the Greek Parthenon which coincides with the American branding statement that the ideal government is founded on democracy.